tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
 The same businesses that not only claim ownership of our personal data, but

-also share it with governments agencies, marketing firms, researchers, and analysts.
+also share it with governments agencies and marketing firms.

 ---